linto-ai/documentation-website/docs/stack/postinstall.md

 5. Tap `Create application`.

 And that's it, you have a voice command application ready to be used by [clients](#Connect-a-client) and to be [customized](#Customize-your-application).

+> NB: Once you've deployed or updated an application, it could trigger the process of lexical seeding generation.
+In this case, you'll see a notification on the top of the interface, giving you the generation process status.
+While an STT model is generating process, you cannot access workflow and update it.

 ## Connect a client